6 free garden makeover ideas

 If you have old forks and rakes that aren’t up to rigorous use around the garden anymore, use these as uprights to support climbing plants.

 If your outside walls could do with a lick of paint but you don’t have any spare stone or outdoor paint in the shed, consider using an old beaded curtain in front of the wall to add colour.
-You could also use old fabric, wallpaper or even wrapping paper to achieve a similar look for your garden makeover.
+You could also use old fabric, wallpaper or even wrapping paper to achieve a similar look for your garden metamorphosis.
 If you’re feeling crafty, you could try painting your walls with murals or other designs.

 5. Ditch the shed

 Got a wobbly old shed in the corner?
 If money is too tight to replace it right now, consider relocating its contents and simply getting rid of it until you have the funds for a new one.
 You’ll be amazed how much better and more spacious your garden will look if you clear it away.
 You could even use some of the wood to create your own veg patch.